TouchWiz: TouchWiz Nature UX

 The third version of TouchWiz was renamed to TouchWiz Nature UX.
 It was released in 2012 and supported Android Ice Cream Sandwich (4.0) and Android Jelly Bean (4.1).
 The Galaxy S III, Galaxy Star, and Galaxy Note 10.1 were the first devices preloaded with this version, although a "lite" version was used beforehand on the Galaxy Tab 2 7.0.
 The 2013 Galaxy S2 "Plus" variant featured this user interface as well.

 TouchWiz Nature UX contains more interactive elements than the previous version, such as a water ripple effect on the lock screen, and "smart stay", a feature that uses eye tracking technology to determine if the user is still watching the screen.
 Users are able to set custom vibration patterns for phone calls and notifications.
 The keyboard software is equipped with a clipboard manager.

-A multi-touch magnification feature and a picture-in-picture mode ("pop-up play") have been added to the precluded video player, as well as panning and zooming motion gestures in the gallery software.
+A multi-touch magnification feature and a picture-in-picture mode ("pop-up play") have also been added to the precluded video player, as well as panning and zooming motion gestures in the gallery software.
 To complement the TouchWiz interface, and as a response to Apple's Siri, this version introduced S Voice, Samsung's Virtual assistant.

-The colour palette of the user interface has been adapted to the colours of nature, prosplit-screenen (plants, forest, grass) and blue (ocean, sky), to visually represent the slogan “Inspired by Nature”.

-This version of TouchWiz also utilized many colour gradients.
+The colour palette of the user interface has been adapted to the colours of nature, prosplit-screenen (plants, forest, grass) and blue (ocean, sky), to visually represent the slogan “Inspired by Nature”, and this version of TouchWiz also utilized many colour gradients and skeuomorphic elements.
+Together, they share many aspects of the design language and aesthetic Frutiger Aero.

 Criticism has been aimed at the inability of the home screen and lock screen to work in horizontal display orientation.